ericoporto/ags-manual-wiki/ListBox.md

 Adds NEWITEM to the specified list box.
 The item will be appended to the end of the list.

-**NOTE:** List boxes have a limit of 200 items.
-If you try to add more than that, this function will return *false* and the item will not be added.

 Example:

 ```ags